The skin is the human body's largest organ, and it protects it from external temperature changes and toxins. Caring for it goes beyond cosmetics!

 The term "wound" refers to any injury to body tissue, be this through a knock, a cut, or a burn.
-The body's healing response to a wound comes in stages; platelets in the blood clot together, and white blood cells flood to the site to fight invasive entities.
-Skin cells then multiply across the wound to close it; capillaries form beneath the new skin, and collagen is produced to fully close the wound as it matures.
-This process can be sped up, however, by the topical application of specific anti-inflammatory, antioxidant herbs.
+The body's healing response to a wound comes in stages: platelets in the blood clot together, and white blood cells flood to the site to fight invasive entities.
+Skin cells then multiply across the wound to close it, capillaries form beneath the new skin, and collagen is produced to fully close the wound as it matures.
+This process can be sped up, however, by topical application of certain anti-inflammatory and antioxidant herbs.

-Aloe is infamously beneficial to the skin, and its active ingredients are found in the leaves; the clear gel in the inner leaf and latex cells just beneath the skin of the leaves has considerable medicinal properties, and the gel's anti-inflammatory and antioxidant abilities mean it can be applied directly to the wound to speed healing.
-It reduces swelling, relieves pain, and inhibits the activity of potentially damaging free radicals, enabling speedy healing.
-The fragrant aroma of aloe makes it a popular choice for treating burns, sunburn, cold sores, surgical wounds, and psoriasis.
+Aloe is infamously beneficial to the skin, and its active ingredients are found in the leaves.
+The clear gel in the inner leaf and latex cells just beneath the skin of the leaves has considerable medicinal properties.
+Its anti-inflammatory and antioxidant abilities mean it can be applied directly to the wound to speed healing.
+It reduces swelling, relieves pain, and inhibits the activity of potentially damaging free radicals, enabling faster healing.
+The fragrant aroma of aloe makes it a popular choice for treating burns, cold sores, sunburn, surgical wounds, and psoriasis.

 Annatto is the non-edible fruit of the achiote plant.
-The plant is cultivated for the seeds of the annatto, which contain an anti-inflammatory, antioxidant compound called bixin.
-This is extracted to treat ulcers and other wounds because it inhibits inflammation and speeds up collagen maturation and wound contraction.
+It is cultivated for the seeds, which contain an anti-inflammatory and antioxidant compound called bixin.
+It is extracted to treat ulcers and other wounds because it inhibits inflammation, speeds up collagen maturation, and wound contraction to facilitate its closure.

-Though its distinctive aroma means it may not be the first choice of wound-healing herb, garlic is anti-inflammatory, antioxidant, and antibacterial; it speeds up collagen maturation in the skin tissues and acts as an antiseptic to prevent infection.
+Though its distinctive aroma means it may not be the first choice of wound-healing herb, garlic is anti-inflammatory, antioxidant, and antibacterial.
+As such, it speeds up collagen maturation in the skin tissues and acts as an antiseptic to prevent infection.
 There are recorded incidents of garlic poultices being applied for this purpose throughout history, including in Ancient Rome and during World War I.

-Calendula, better known as marigold, has petals with antioxidant and anti-inflammatory properties, to reduce the swelling and discomfort in wounds.
-It also increases blood flow and oxygen supply to site to stimulate the regrowth of skin tissue at an increased rate of 40% compared to the body's natural healing functions.
+Calendula, better known as marigold, has petals with antioxidant and anti-inflammatory properties that help reduce the swelling and discomfort in wounds.
+They also increase blood flow and oxygen supply to site to stimulate the re-growth of skin tissue at the rate 40% faster than the body's natural healing functions.

-While the body is capable of healing itself naturally, it seems unnecessary to suffer the discomfort and susceptibility to infection that comes with wounding when there are natural ways of speeding the process along.
-These herbs are not only healing in the long run, but they will also provide immediate relief from wound pain, too.
+While the body is capable of healing itself naturally, it seems unnecessary to suffer the discomfort and susceptibility to infection when there are natural ways of speeding the process along.
+The aforementioned herbs are not only healing in the long run, but they will also provide immediate relief from wound pain.

 - Die Pharmazie, In vivo wound healing effects of Symphytum officinale L. leaves extract in different topical formations, 2012